Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 (supported ones, see below).
 DCSServerBot adds some support for them, reaching from simply displaying details about them in your server embed (LotAtc) to completely starting and stopping external programs (SRS).

+> ⚠️ **Attention!**<br>
+> Besides MizEdit, which is my own solution, all other extensions are made by fellow community members.
+I am very happy
+> about these solutions and I really appreciate that someone put a lot of time in to make them what they
+> are today.<br>
+> Nevertheless, I am not responsible for them.
+Neither for any bugs, nor for their proper functionality.
+The developers
+> usually either have their own Discord servers, where you can ask for support or they have the option to raise an
+> issue in their GitHubs.<br>
+> So please - if you see any issues in these solutions, contact the developers and ask for help.

 ## Supported Extensions
 If you have looked around a bit, you might have seen already that I try to create APIs that you guys can use to extend what is there.
 That said - there is a list of Extensions that I added already, but you can write our own.
 I'll give an